cpacker/MemGPT/README.md

 * **Contribute to the project**: Interested in contributing?
 Start by reading our [Contribution Guidelines](https://github.com/cpacker/MemGPT/tree/main/CONTRIBUTING.md).
 * **Ask a question**: Join our community on [Discord](https://discord.gg/letta) and direct your questions to the `#support` channel.
-* **Report ssues or suggest features**: Have an issue or a feature request?
+* **Report issues or suggest features**: Have an issue or a feature request?
 Please submit them through our [GitHub Issues page](https://github.com/cpacker/MemGPT/issues).
 * **Explore the roadmap**: Curious about future developments?
 View and comment on our [project roadmap](https://github.com/cpacker/MemGPT/issues/1533).
 * **Join community events**: Stay updated with the [event calendar](https://lu.ma/berkeley-llm-meetup) or follow our [Twitter account](https://twitter.com/Letta_AI).